intelshoe/stackevolve/README.md

 # StackEvolve
-An application made with Django and Python 3.9
+An application made with Django, Python 3.9, and MySQL